-Today, there are more than 36,000 students enrolled at Capella University who are provided with the knowledge and relevant skills necessary to succeed.
-In fact, 96 percent of employers rate the performance of Capella graduates as exceptional employees.
+Today, there are more than 38,000 students enrolled at Capella University who are provided with the knowledge and relevant skills necessary to succeed.
+In fact, 96 percent of employers rate the performance of Capella graduates as exceptional.
 The university has alliances with more than 500 companies so graduates are well-prepared to either make a career change with better opportunity for advancement or to grow in their current position.

-The school offers flexible online programs and support so students may attend class at times that meet their busy schedule.
-In addition, students are provided a one-of-a-kind support tool that allows them to see their progress after each assignment and where they may need additional help during the course.
+The school offers flexible online programs and support, allowing students to attend class at times that meet their busy schedules.
+In addition, students are provided a one-of-a-kind support tool that allows them to see their progress after each assignment and and quickly determine where they may need additional help during the course.

 Capella University Accreditation Details

-Capella University is accredited by the Higher Learning Commission, North Central Association.
+Capella University is accredited by the Higher Learning Commission.
 In addition, the Mental Health Counseling, School Counseling and Family Counseling/Therapy programs are accredited by the American Counseling Association’s Council for Accreditation of Counseling and Related Educational Programs.
 The Master of Science in Marriage and Family Counseling/Therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
-In addition, the National Council for Accreditation of Teacher Education accredits the Professional Education Unit.
-The Bachelor of Science in IT is accredited by the Computing Accreditation Commission of ABET and the Commission on Collegiate Nursing Education accredits the BSN, MSN and DNP degree programs.
+The Bachelor of Science in IT is accredited by the Computing Accreditation Commission of ABET and the Commission on Collegiate Nursing Education accredits the BSN, MSN and DNP degree programs.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Capella University Application Requirements

 All applicants to Capella University must complete an application for admission and pay an application fee.
-There is an acknowledgement agreement that must be signed and students must be able to read, speak, write and understand English.
+There is an acknowledgement agreement that must be signed and students must be able to read, speak, and write in English.
 Students must provide official transcripts from any college or university attended and be sure their minimum GPA meets the requirements of their program.

 Some programs may require students to submit forms that show licensure, background or work experience as well as letters of recommendation and a current resume.
 Programs may require an extended goal statement, admission essay, faculty interview or cohort auto-registration program.